RETURN TO UFO PAGE | E-MAIL ME

 (How Many UFOs Have Natural Explanations)

-and hysteria, there remains a tiny fraction of reports made world-wide each
+and hysteria, there remains a tiny fraction of reports made each year that do

-year that do not fit into any of these categories.
-These are reports made often
+not fit into any of these categories.
+These are reports made by competent observers

-some of the more prosaic explanations for UFOs usually given by skeptics, which
+of the more prosaic explanations for UFOs usually given by skeptics.

-is that the bulk of UFO sightings are the misidentification of some astronomical/natural
+Debunkers generally dismiss the bulk of UFO sightings as the misidentification

-While many dismiss such explanations as simplistic, the fact is that many, if
+and while many dismiss such explanations as simplistic, the fact is that many,

-not most, UFOs can usually be explained away as unusually bright stars and planets,
+if not most, UFOs can usually be explained away as unusually bright stars and

-high altitude balloons, orbiting satellites and misidentified aircraft.
-As such,
+planets, high altitude balloons, orbiting satellites and misidentified aircraft.

-it's important we examine each of these possibilities, if only in an effort
+As such, it's important we examine each of these possibilities, if only in an

-to better appreciate the difficulties investigators frequently face when looking
+effort to better appreciate the difficulties investigators frequently face when

-at the phenomena from a scientific perspective.
-This list is by no means exhaustive,
+looking at the phenomena from a scientific perspective.
+This list is by no means

-but I believe it does cover the bulk of alternative explanations usually given
+exhaustive, but I believe it does cover the bulk of alternative explanations

 The planet Venus: It's no coincidence that UFO reports go up sharply